mathjax/MathJax-docs/web/typeset.rst

    MathJax.typesetPromise(["#container2"]);

 the second typeset operation will wait for the first one to complete before it starts.
-(This also applies to the promise-based conversion functions described in the :ref:`next section <convert-math>`, which also use the :js:data:`MathJax.startup.promise` to coordinate with other typesetting and conversion operations.)
+This applies as well to the promise-based conversion functions described in the :ref:`next section <convert-math>`, which also use the promise chain to coordinate with other typesetting and conversion operations.

-The value of :js:data:`MathJax.startup.promise` is updated by each :js:meth:`MathJax.typesetPromise()` call (and by the promise-based conversion calls), so you can always use :js:data:`MathJax.startup.promise` as a means of waiting for all the currently pending typesetting operations to complete.

 .. warning::

-   The inclusion of the :js:data:`MathJax.startup.promise` within :js:meth:`MathJax.typesetPromise()` and the promise-based conversion functions is new in version 4.
-In version 3, you were expected to handle chaining of the typeset calls yourself, but most coders failed to do this, so MathJax v4 now handles that for you.
+   This automatic use of promises to serialize the typeset and conversion calls is new in version 4.
+In version 3, you were expected to handle chaining of the typeset calls yourself, but most coders failed to do this, so MathJax v4 now does that for you.

-   The version 3 documentation recommended using and setting :js:data:`MathJax.startup.promise` yourself to make sure typeset calls were serialized; if you included that code pattern in your v3 work-flow, you should remove it, otherwise you will likely cause a circular dependency where the typesetting will wait for the promise to be resolved, but it can't resolve until the typesetting completes.
+   The version 3 documentation recommended using and setting :js:data:`MathJax.startup.promise` yourself to make sure typeset calls were serialized; if you included that code pattern in your v3 work-flow, you should remove it, as it is no longer necessary.

 Because :js:meth:`MathJax.typesetPromise()` returns a promise, you can use that promise to synchronize the rest of your code with the actions